 Throughout the program you will do acting and improv exercises that will sharpen your listening and reaction skills.
 You will develop characters and improvise scenes with your classmates.
 You will also learn a variety of improvised games for the stage.

-Levels 1-5 meets for two hours once a week for eight weeks.
-The Advanced Ensemble meets for two and a half hours once a week for eight weeks.
+Each level meets for two hours once a week for eight weeks.
 The Advanced Ensemble classes also have a performance at the end of each term.

 Improv for Anxiety is an innovative program that includes an ensemble-based improv class and a cognitive behavioral therapy (CBT) based therapy group.
 The program is designed to help people with mild to moderate social anxiety and/or fear of public speaking manage their symptoms and reduce avoidance behaviors in social, work/school and family settings.
 The program provides an interactive opportunity to learn skills derived from improv as part of recovery.